Storm Highway by Dan Robinson

 I turned around at the new Boeing plant to attempt to get back to I-64 to stay with this, but the precip caught me at the airport entrance.
 This was suddenly filled with wind-blown nickel sized hail that looked large enough to break my side windows (I did not have my hail shields mounted for this chase).
 I pulled off of the road and angled the car into the wind to protect my side windows until the hail slowed.
 This meant I had to let the tornado go.

-A semi was toppled on the westbound side.
 Power was out at the gas stations and McDonald's on IL 161.
 I went home to check for RFD damage, but surprisingly our part of town still had power and was unscathed.
 I then returned to Mascoutah via Highway 161 to look for damage.
-I found a shed in the middle of Fuesser Road on the north side of Mascoutah, and tree damage on 161.
-A railroad crossing gate on Highway 4 was broken.
+I found a shed in the middle of Fuesser Road on the north side of Mascoutah (Location 1 on the map).

 A fourth storm followed the third by about 20 minutes, heading for New Baden.
 A visible-on-radar gust front led this storm by about 4 miles, so I did not expect it to be a tornado threat.
 It passed through town uneventfully.
 A few more non-severe storms moved past with occasional lightning.
 I tried unsuccessfully for a few shots 1/2 mile down the road from home, after which my chase was over.

+Before the official survey was done by the NWS, I performed an unofficial survey of the entire path of this tornado.
 I put together this map that shows the locations of damage I observed:

-March 14, 2025 Mascoutah-New Baden tornado damage map
+March 14, 2025 Mascoutah-New Baden-Trenton Illinois tornado damage map

 Along Summerfield Road near the interstate.
 Note: the reddish hue in these images is real.
 The air was filled with dirt from the Texas dust storm created by the same powerhouse upper trough that produced the tornado outbreaks (there was even "muddy rain" later in the day).